jkugs/khetai/README.md

 There is a GUI test harness written in C++ using FLTK available in the [ext/khetai/dev/fltk-ui](/ext/khetai/dev/fltk-ui) directory.

+## SDL3 Implementation

+There is a SDL3 version of the UI available in the [ext/khetai/dev/sdl-ui](/ext/khetai/dev/sdl-ui) directory, which can be compiled for Desktop or WebAssembly.

 ### Why does this exist?

 As something to work on and learn from.